-Contrast Protect standard attack and event logging provides unprecedented visibility.
-However, Contrast Protect Log Enhancement extends this capability into the inner workings of application and user behavior.
+Contrast Protect standard attack and event logging provides unprecedented clarity.
+And, Contrast Protect Log Enhancement extends this capability into the inner workings of application and user behavior.
 Log Enhancers enable users to log anything in an application and send that data to your log management or SIEM system of choice.

 Contrast seamlessly integrates into any existing monitoring infrastructure.

 In the event of zero day attacks, Contrast Protect virtual patching capabilities enable a rapid response to all affected applications.
-Administrators can quickly create and deploy patches to all affected applications within seconds.
-In addition, Contrast Labs provides instant guidance and quick product updates (CVE Shields) that can be instantly scaled to the entire application portfolio.
+Administrators can quickly create and deploy patches within seconds.
+In addition, Contrast Labs provides instant guidance and quick product updates (CVE Shields) that can be effortlessly scaled to the entire application portfolio.

 Contrast can discern the efficacy of an attack and the impact it could have on applications.
 Effective attacks are blocked and ineffective attacks are logged.
-Contrast therefore only intervene only when required, thereby minimizing the impact on baseline application behavior.
+Contrast only intervenes when required, thereby minimizing the impact on baseline application behavior.

 With Contrast Protect, applications are protected regardless of where they reside.
-Contrast is embedded into the application and the protection measures follow the application wherever it is deployed.
-This implies that there is no additional work required to move or scale Contrast along with the application.
-No network configuration changes or new solutions are needed when migrating applications to the cloud or within the cloud.
+Contrast is embedded within the application, enabling the security measures to follow the application wherever it is deployed.
+No additional work is required to move or scale Contrast along with the application.
+And, no network configuration changes or new solutions are needed when migrating applications to the cloud or within the cloud.